In this Article

-Also called haemolytic jaundice, this is caused when red blood cells break down much faster than they should, red blood cells have bile particles in them and when they break down too fast it can cause excess bile in your body.
+Also called haemolytic jaundice, this is caused when the red blood cells break down much faster than they should.
+Red blood cells have bile particles in them, and when they break down too fast, it can cause excess bile in your body.

 3. Hepatocellular Jaundice

-Commonly called intra-hepatic jaundice, this is caused due to some form of trauma or injury that damages the liver causing a large amount of bile to be found in your body.
+Commonly called intra-hepatic jaundice, this is caused due to some form of trauma or injury that damages the liver, causing a large amount of bile to be present in your body.

 Causes of Jaundice in Kids

-Jaundice can be caused due to numerous different reasons, some of these are:
+Jaundice can be caused due to numerous different reasons, depending on the age of the child.

 - If your baby is born premature, jaundice is common.
-This is because the liver is still developing and that means the bilirubin isn’t flushed out of their system, this should correct itself in two weeks.
+This is because the liver is still developing and the bilirubin isn’t flushed out of their system.
+This should correct itself in few weeks.